Early morning swim, Llafranc.

 - Transfers to and from start and finish of oceanswimsafari in Figueres and Madremanya respectively, although we can assist with arrangements.

 - Drinks other than where indicated (Madremanya includes drinks during dinner, but not pre-dinner)

 - Incidental transfers (eg taxis and buses for shopping)

-- Package cost is based on twin-share.
-Single cost will be higher.
+- Package cost is based on twin/double-share.
+Single cost is higher.

 - Package cost is kept under review in light of exchange rate movements.

 - Some details may vary over time and this may have a minor impact on costs.
 While we do our best to keep costs to the advertised rate, we reserve the right to vary the package price if necessary.

 Our oceanswimsafaris are led by oceanswims.com and Mrs Sparkle.
 Unlike others offering tours like these, we've done all these swims ourselves.
 We've been to the places; we know our way around; we lead the swims.

 Not so wild bay, early morning.

 We meet in Figueres (pron.
 "Fig-erras"), the last major town in Spain on the way to France.
 It's the venue for the Transfronterera Swim, from Cerbére in France around Cap Cerbére back to Portbou.
 Figueres is a good base for the most northern parts of Spanish Catalunya.
 From there, we'll transfer to nearby coastal towns for swims and other cultural and historical activities.